Ariel Winter Shows Off Weight Loss In Skimpy Crop Top

 “For years I had been on anti-depressants that caused me to gain weight that I couldn’t lose no matter what I did.
 It was always frustrating for me because I wanted to be able to get fit and feel like the work I was doing was paying off, but it never felt that way.
 I had accepted it and moved on.
 I stayed on those medications for so long because the process is really long and difficult.
 I wasn’t ready to go through it again so I just accepted feeling eh instead of trying to find something to actually feel better,” Ariel stated on Instagram.

-The Modern Family star also revealed that she does workout and eat very clean in order to keep her health in check, and that she would like to gain a few pounds back as muscle as she continues her fitness journey.
+The Modern Family star also revealed that she does work out and eat very clean in order to keep her health in check and that she would like to gain a few pounds back as muscle as she continues her fitness journey.

 Fans can see more of Ariel Winter by following her on Instagram.